ArduPilot/ardupilot_wiki/common/source/docs/common-future-wiki-changes.rst

 :ref:`FLIGHT_OPTIONS<FLIGHT_OPTIONS>`   Function
 =====================================   ======================
-7                                       Enable default airspeed EKF fusion for takeoff (Advanced users only) 8                                       Remove TRIM_PITCH_CD offset on the GCS horizon to show pitch relative to AHRS trim (ie the attitude at which the flight controller was calibrated,unless manually changed)
+7                                       Enable default airspeed EKF fusion for takeoff (Advanced users only) 8                                       Remove :ref:`TRIM_PITCH_CD<TRIM_PITCH_CD>` offset on the GCS horizon to show pitch relative to AHRS trim (ie the attitude at which the flight controller was calibrated,unless manually changed)
-9                                       Remove TRIM_PITCH_CD on the OSD horizon to show pitch relative to AHRS trim (ie the attitude at which the flight controller was calibrated,unless manually changed)
+9                                       Remove :ref:`TRIM_PITCH_CD<TRIM_PITCH_CD>` on the OSD horizon to show pitch relative to AHRS trim (ie the attitude at which the flight controller was calibrated,unless manually changed)
-10                                      Adjust mid-throttle to be TRIM_THROTTLE in non-auto throttle modes except MANUAL,instead of midway between MAX and MIN stick values (note that the RCx_TRIM value for the throttle channel (x) MUST BE set to center stick value)
+10                                      Adjust mid-throttle to be :ref:`TRIM_THROTTLE<TRIM_THROTTLE>` in non-auto throttle modes except MANUAL,instead of midway between MAX and MIN stick values (note that the RCx_TRIM value for the throttle channel (x) MUST BE set to center stick value)
 =====================================   ======================

 .. note:: Normally, TRIM_PITCH_CD is subtracted from the AHRS pitch so that the artificial horizon shows pitch as if the flight controller was calibrated with aircraft level position set at TRIM_PITCH_CD instead of flat.
 This normally results in the artificial horizon indicating 0 pitch when in cruise at desired cruise speed.
 TRIM_PITCH_CD is the pitch trim that would be required in stabilized modes to maintain altitude at nominal cruise airspeed and throttle, and for most planes is 1-3 degrees positive, depending on the aircraft design (see :ref:`tuning-cruise`).